SkyLeite/blog/content/blog/understanding-asynchronous-javascript.md

 ```

 Note how we don't manipulate the data instantly.
 The `fs.readFile` function
-expects a reference to a function as the second parameter.
-When it is done
+expects a reference to a function as the second parameter, which is then called
-reading and encoding the file, it will call that function with the data and
-we're free to manipulate it.
+when the data we need is ready.
 In the meantime, however, the node process is free
 to do whatever else it wants (in this case, show our little spinner).
 This is
 called a _callback_, and for the longest time it was the _de facto_ way of doing
 asynchronous programming in Javascript.
-But...
+But such approach is not perfect.

 ## The problem with callbacks {#the-problem-with-callbacks}